 Student Success Forum

-If you have questions or feedback about the plans for this Forum, please contact John Manning, the Council’s director of communications (email@example.com or 651-228-9061).
+Thanks to the members of the planning committee.
+If you have questions or feedback about planning any Forum webinars or other ways colleges want to collaborate around student success, please contact John Manning, the Council’s director of communications (email@example.com or 651-228-9061).

 Complete the form below to let us know if you’re interested in participating by webinar, the date to be determined.